 Every other day check the weight of the tray to see if it needs water.
 The need will depend on the humidity and amount of air moving across the tray.

 Below are some photos of how the kohlrabi microgreens look as they grow.
 You can click on the image to expand the size.

-When your kohlrabi is 3 to 4 inches tall, they're ready to harvest.
+They’re ready to harvest when your kohlrabi is 3 to 4 inches tall.